Published on

 The waters surrounding the Cayman Islands are rich in marine biodiversity, including coral reefs, seagrass beds, and diverse fish species.
 A high-resolution map of the seafloor is a prerequisite for exploring, identifying, characterizing, exploiting, conserving, and managing ocean resources.

-Saildrone has begun a six-month mission to map 29,300 square nautical miles (100,530 sq km) of the Cayman Islands' Exclusive Economic Zone (EEZ).
+Saildrone has begun a mission to map 29,300 square nautical miles (100,530 sq km) of the Cayman Islands' Exclusive Economic Zone (EEZ).
 This mission represents a major milestone in ocean mapping: using autonomous technology to survey 80% of the Cayman Islands’ EEZ.

 The Cayman Islands EEZ, extending up to 200 nautical miles from shore, encompasses an area about half the size of Florida—and 380 times greater than the island itself.
 The mission will provide detailed and precise bathymetric data for the Cayman Islands, contributing to a comprehensive understanding of the seafloor topography in the region.
 The data collected will not only enhance maritime navigation and charting but also support scientific research, environmental conservation efforts, and marine resource management in the Cayman Islands.